-Leading questions often result in false positives that waste money, time and opportunity.
+Leading client feedback questions often result in false positives that waste money, time and opportunity.

 After the company’s new product failed, they let me create an open-ended interview questionnaire to contact their target market.
-Not only did they find that the problem their product aimed to solve never existed, but they discovered that their product created new problems that they had not foreseen!
+Not only did they find how to talk to customers, that the problem their product aimed to solve never existed, but they discovered that their product created new problems that they had not foreseen!

 Your customers’ natural inclination is to be nice, not honest.